Episode #3

 MORE DETAILS

-As academic women, we are required to balance multiple projects at the same time, from writing and publishing to course prep to service work.
+As women and nonbinary academics, we are required to balance multiple projects at the same time, from writing and publishing to course prep to service work.
 The day-to-day project management tasks of the academic life are not part of our training.
-In some cases, these tasks are modeled by excellent mentors,but most of the time we’re making it up as we go along.
+In some cases, these tasks are modeled by excellent mentors, but most of the time we’re making it up as we go along.

 “Without a system for project management, you’re going to feel overwhelmed and exhausted all the time, no matter how much progress you’re actually making.” -Cathy Mazak